A Flexible, Parallel, Adaptive Geometric Multigrid method for FEM: Performance Results

 \section{Performance Results}

-The algorithm described here has been implemented in the {\dealii{}} finite element library \cite{BangerthHartmannKanschat2007,dealII90}.
+The algorithm described in the previous sections has been implemented in the {\dealii{}} finite element library \cite{BangerthHartmannKanschat2007,dealII91}.
 The partitioning of the adaptively refined meshes uses p4est \cite{BursteddeWilcoxGhattas11}.
 The implementation with sparse matrices uses Trilinos EPetra~\cite{trilinos-overview}, while the matrix-free implementation is based on data distribution algorithms built into \dealii{}.
 The source code and parameters of the examples in this manuscript are available at \url{https://github.com/tjhei/paper-parallel-gmg-data}.